26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

-Yes, that guinea pig or hamster is relatively inexpensive, but if you buy a $20 animal, we know you will probably spend another $100 on the cage or tank, grooming tools, food, bed, toys, and treats—plus you’ll be back every month to restock.
-Also, be aware of these 50 secrets your pets aren’t telling you.
+Yes, that guinea pig or hamster is relatively inexpensive, but if you buy a $20 animal, we know you will probably spend another $100 on the cage or tank, grooming tools, food, bed, toys, and treats—plus you’ll be back to a pet superstore every month to restock.
+Also, be aware of these 50 secrets your pets wish they could tell you.

-Tell us when your animal goes to the bathroomhedgehog94/Shutterstock
+Tell us when your animal goes to the bathroom

 Animals pee and poop in our store all the time—that’s why all the products on our lower shelves are sealed in plastic!
 We don’t mind—as long as you tell us.
 You wouldn’t believe how many people let their pets make a mess and just keep walking.

 It’s true: You may find lower prices for pet food in big-box stores or online (though beware of shipping fees that hike up the price).
 But most of us have great sales and loyalty programs, and many stores (including the pet superstore PetSmart) will match prices for identical products.
 Check out these awesome dog powers that prove the canines are cooler than humans!

 Do as we say, not as we do.
 Many cages and tanks in stores are overcrowded or smaller than what we recommend.
 We justify this because the animals are small when we get them and don’t stay with us for long.
 This is what animals in shelters wish you knew.

 Unless your dog or cat has allergies or a medical condition, it probably doesn’t need a premium, higher-priced pet food.
 If you truly want to ensure your pet’s long-term health, focus more on how much you feed it (and keeping it at a healthy weight) and less on the label.
 Find out what vets say are the best dry foods for cats.